flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/ground.md

 ### Map

-The pushback map allows to execute the pushback without leaving the cockpit view.
+The pushback map allows executing the pushback without leaving the cockpit view.
 It depicts the airport and ground markings so that a precise pushback can be accomplished.

 !!! block ""
     ![img_5.png](../../assets/flypados3/flypad-pushback-mapzoom.png){align=left width=5% loading=lazy}
     <p />
-    The map allows to zoom in and out as require using the zoom buttons.
+    The map allows zooming in and out as require using the zoom buttons.

 !!! block ""
     ![img_7.png](../../assets/flypados3/flypad-pushback-map-aircraft-icon-filled.png){align=left width=5% loading=lazy}
     ![img_8.png](../../assets/flypados3/flypad-pushback-map-aircraft-icon-outlined.png){align=left width=5% loading=lazy}
     <p />
-    If the aircraft symbol is filled the map is in centered aircraft mode and moves with the aircraft movement.
+    If the aircraft symbol is filled, the map is in centered aircraft mode and moves with the aircraft movement.
-    If it is outlined the map is fixed and the aircraft symbol is moving.
+    If it is outlined, the map is fixed and the aircraft symbol is moving.
     <p />
     The map can also be dragged and moved with the mouse.
-To reset the map to be centered on the aircraft press the
+To reset the map to be centered on the aircraft, press the aircraft symbol.
-    aircraft symbol.

 !!! block ""
     ![img_6.png](../../assets/flypados3/flypad-pushback-map-turn-prediction.png){align=left width=15% loading=lazy}
     <p />
-    The map also features a turn prediction indicator providing a visual aid while turning.
+    The map also features a turn prediction indicator, providing a visual aid while turning.

 ### Pushback API